Diversity, Inclusion, and Equity

 Learning to Applied Practice: Anti-Racism and Anti-Oppression is designed and facilitated by Yancey Consulting, and supported by the Geraldine R. Dodge Foundation as an extension of its commitment to becoming an anti-racist organization in New Jersey.

 Priority will be given to Dodge grantees but there are a limited number of spots open for non-grantees and community partners.
+Please contact Judy Ha Kim for more information.

 The Nonprofit Professionals of Color Collective